 Early Years: Application Fee PLN (one-time only) – 2,500 (two thousand five hundred PLN); Tuition PLN – 39,552.00 zł (thirty-nine thousand and five hundred fifty-two PLN).
 K0 – 12: Application Fee PLN (one-time only) – 6,350 (six thousand three hundred and fifty PLN); Tuition PLN – 64,821.00 zł (sixty-four thousand and eight hundred twenty-one PLN) The Reservation Fee (non-refundable) of 4233 PLN is credited to the annual tuition fee.
 (All fees quoted in Polish zloty.)

-Special Needs: Download the Special Needs Profile (Special Needs Poland, Krakow) for this school to learn more about their capability to support students with exceptionalities.
+Special Needs: Download the Special Needs Profile (2023 Special Needs Profile- Poland, Krakow) for this school to learn more about their capability to support students with exceptionalities.

 This Fact Sheet is intended to provide general information.
 Prospective users of the schools may wish to inquire further of A/OPR/OS or contact the school directly for more specific and up-to-the-minute information.
 Information and statistics are current as of September 2022 and are provided by the school.